bugarin10/S3_from_CDK_CLI/README.md

 This repo follows the instructions provided [here](https://docs.aws.amazon.com/cdk/v2/guide/hello_world.html) to deploy a S3 bucket.

-A new user in IAM was created with the following permissions:
+A new user in IAM was created with the following permissions with the help of codewhisper🤖:

 ```json